rockintest/rocktest/docs/core.md

 | desc          | Step description, for logs and report    | string    | Yes      |
 | value         | Delay to wait in seconds                 | int       | No       |

+The value can be "forever".
+In this case, the pause never ends.

 #### Actions

 Suspends the scenario.